Logiqx/wst-results/docs/events/guidance/README.md

 - ESP or LISA devices may be used as they contain similar components to the Motions.
 - Locosys devices such as the GT-31, GW-52 and GW-60 are also acceptable for this competition.
 - The more recent COROS and Garmin watches approved by GPS-Speedsurfing may also be used.
+- Specific Apple watches may also be used, including the Series 10 and Ultra 2.

 Please let the timekeeper know which GPS device you intend to use by completing this Google [form](https://tinyurl.com/4yfm6w32).